multani/gcp-changelog/data/services/google-cloud-contact-center-as-a-service.md

 Mobile SDK 2.13 includes the following updates:

 * End-users can download chat transcripts to their devices during a session or after a session ends.
+For more information, see [Download chat transcripts using the web SDK and mobile SDKs](https://cloud.google.com/contact-center/ccai-platform/docs/chat-transcripts#download_chat_transcripts_using_the_web_sdk_and_mobile_sdks).
 * The user experience with post-session virtual assistants is improved in the following ways:

   + You can configure an opt-in banner to appear for the post-session virtual assistant experience.